Emergency Dentistry

 If you have already had a crown, dental implant, or bridge placed, you will want to do your best to keep it safe.
 However, age and dental trauma can cause dental restorations to break or pop off.

-Similar to chipped teeth, save any pieces of the restoration you can, ensuring that there are no pieces left in your mouth that could harm your other teeth.
+Save any pieces of the restoration you can.
+Make sure that there are no pieces left in your mouth that could harm your other teeth.

 We can offer replacement restorations or sometimes repair the restoration without replacing it.